 Do I have to participate in orientation?

 Unless you are an internal transfer student who has already registered for your classes, all new students are required to utilize the online orientation portal to learn about degree requirments, obtain instructions on how to register for classes, and discover the resources we offer to help you be successful at Steinhardt.

 When does orientation begin and end?

 Do I have to take the English writing examination?

-Most new students must take the expository writing examination.
+Most new transfer students take the expository writing examination.
 Your adviser will be able to answer questions about credits for English and writing classes.
-The examination will be offered on Friday, January 24, at 3 p.m. for Spring transfer students.
+The examination will be offered during Welcome Week for Fall transfer students.

 Do I have to take the foreign language placement examination?